DundeeRJam/Resources/EDUKIT1/LEDS/CONTROLLING_LEDS/SCRATCH/Controlling_LEDS_Scratch.md

 ## Creating The Circuit
 Before you create the circuit make sure the raspberry pi is turned off.
 To create the circuit follow the diagram below:
-**NOTE** LED's Have one longer leg called the annode which is always connected to the positive supply of the circuit and The shorter leg called the cathode which is connected to the negative side of the power supply.
+**NOTE** LEDs Have one longer leg called the annode which is always connected to the positive supply of the circuit.
+The shorter leg called the cathode which is connected to the negative side of the power supply.
 The resistors go in between the short leg and ground rail on a breadboard.

 ![LED Diagram](https://github.com/DundeeRJam/Resources/blob/master/Images/LED_Diagram.png)

 Now plug the power supply in to turn the Raspberry pi on.

 ## Code
 Your Raspberry Pi should now be booted up.
-Go to menu -> programming and click on Scratch.
+Go to Menu -> Programming and click on Scratch.
 Now drag and drop the folowing blocks to crate your code:

 ![LED_on code](https://github.com/DundeeRJam/Resources/blob/master/Images/LED_on.png)